gregwhitaker/catnap/catnap-jaxrs/README.md

 Library that adds Catnap support to JAX-RS compliant web applications.

-This library current supports the following JAX-RS compliant frameworks:
+This library current supports the following frameworks:
 * Jersey
 * RESTEasy